 My three years at Royal Holloway allowed me to develop my interests in both practical and theoretical ways.
 Learning from some of the best academics in higher education on a course which offers a healthy range of modules gave me academic grounding as well as practical knowledge.
 The film and television industry seems to be entering a new golden age.
 There’s an abundance of investment within the UK, developing new studios as well as expanding the existing industry.
 There is also a culture change happening that’s improving working conditions and experience in a post #MeToo and Black Lives Matter era.
 It is an exciting time for anyone to be entering the industry.

 About me: Hi!
-I’m Alexandra Budd, Lexi to my friends, and I graduated with 2:1 from the Film, Television and Digital Production BA in 2019.
+I’m Alexandra Budd and I graduated with 2:1 from the Film, Television and Digital Production BA in 2019.

 My journey: On 14 August 2021 I found myself on a plane bound for Tokyo, where for the next month I would be based, working on British TV coverage of the 2020 Paralympic Games for Channel 4, with the production company Whisper.

 I first learned about Whisper during my second year in Media Arts, in 2018.
-A group of us from the department visited the company’s headquarters in Kew and took part in a research session about how to promote content to a younger audience during the Paralympics (scheduled then for 2019).
+A group of us from the department visited the company’s headquarters in Kew and took part in a research session about how to promote content to a younger audience during the Paralympics (scheduled then for 2020).
 Towards the end of my second year I took part in the department’s “Micro-Placement” scheme where I was placed with the team at Whisper for two weeks.

-I then spent a few months before graduation working for them as a Logger on the W Series.
-(That’s the specially established championship for women racing drivers - Whisper, which does a lot of innovative sports programming, provides the coverage.)
-After graduation I went straight into a job at Whisper as a Post Production Assistant.
+I then spent a few months before graduation working at Whisper as a Logger on a documentary series about the W Series (the free-to-enter championship for female racing drivers).
+After graduation I was offered a job there as the new Post Production Assistant.

-Fast-forward two years and there I am, jetting off to the other side of the world to work directly on the Paralympics - something that I couldn’t have done more than dreamed of back in 2018.
-The majority of our team were still based back in the UK, so we had to learn fast to adapt to time differences so that we could work well together, and we had to come to terms with the strict quarantine regulations prevailing in Japan.
+Fast-forward two years and there I am, jetting off to the other side of the world to work directly on the Paralympics.
+As the majority of our team were still based back in the UK, we had to learn fast to adapt to time differences so that we could work well together whilst also adhering to the strict quarantine regulations prevailing in Japan during 2021.